pearmaster/json-schema-codegen/README.md

 generator.Generate(sampleSchema, 'Example', 'example')
 ```

-## Python Generated Code
+## Python code generation dropped

-Python code generation has been deprecated.
+Python code generation has been removed.

-This project started as a generator for C++ code, with the goal of generating C++ structures that abstracted away JSON stuff and could do some enforcing of the schema at compile time.

-But creating structures in Python that could be quickly converted to JSON is much easier than in C++, and so the value of a Python structure generator didn't make sense.
-Instead, I suggest creating a Python structure and validating it with the [jsonschema](https://pypi.org/project/jsonschema/) Python package or with [jacobs-json-schema](https://github.com/pearmaster/jacobs-json-schema).
+It didn't really make sense.
+It is easy enough to create the data structures directly in python.
+There weren't enough benefits over using an existing JSON Schema validator to warrent continued development.

 ## License